Extraterrestrial sky: Venus from Mars

 Venus as seen from Mars (when near the maximum elongation from the Sun of 31.7°) would have an apparent magnitude of about −3.2.

 Jupiter

+Artist's impression of Jupiter's inner eight moons as seen from its cloud tops.
+Exaggerated scale.

 Although no images from within Jupiter's atmosphere have ever been taken, artistic representations typically assume that the planet's sky is blue, though dimmer than Earth's, because the sunlight there is on average 27 times fainter, at least in the upper reaches of the atmosphere.
 The planet's narrow rings might be faintly visible from latitudes above the equator.
 Further down into the atmosphere, the Sun would be obscured by clouds and haze of various colors, most commonly blue, brown, and red.
 Although theories abound on the cause of the colors, there is currently no unambiguous answer.

 From Jupiter, the Sun appears to cover only 5 arcminutes, less than a quarter of its size as seen from Earth.
 The north pole of Jupiter is a little over two degrees away from Zeta Draconis, while its south pole is about two degrees north of Delta Doradus.